 ► What is a community foundation?

-► How is the Oklahoma City Community Foundation governed?
+► Who governs the Oklahoma City Community Foundation?

 ► Why do donors choose to establish funds at the Oklahoma City Community Foundation versus giving directly to the charity?

 We are governed by a 15-member Board of Trustees

 comprised of knowledgeable, concerned community citizens, businessmen and civic leaders who volunteer their time to oversee our policies, administration, investment activities and grant decisions.
 They represent a diverse group of people, who have different areas of expertise and community knowledge.
 Our Trustees are nominated for three-year terms and may serve up to nine consecutive years.

 Many individuals want their charitable gifts to make a lasting difference.
 Our permanent endowment funds are invested for long-term growth and will continue to support the charitable interests designated by the donor forever.

 ► Are all funds at the Oklahoma City Community Foundation permanent?

 ► What happens to an endowment established to benefit a specific charitable organization if the organization goes out of business?